-UPDATE: with COVID-19 restrictions, the class will move to an online format.
+UPDATE: with COVID-19 restrictions, the class will be available in an online format (and recorded for use by enrolled students).

 We’ll be offering a pilot ground school again this spring term on the Caltech campus.
-Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting April 2nd.
-The class is open to everyone in the Caltech/JPL community and all members of AACIT.
+Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting April 1st.
+The class is open to everyone in the Caltech/JPL community (students, staff, faculty, alum, JPL, retirees, contractors, etc.) and all members of AACIT.

 Ground school is a great way for anyone who has an interest in flying to learn more, but at a cost of a typical single flight lesson.
 It’s also great for pilots who feel rusty to get a refresher.
 The class covers most of the material necessary to pass the FAA’s private pilot airplane knowledge test.